Snippets

 arrivals & shaping

-Finally the town project team have all relocated to the new base in London and the shaping phase of the town project can begin.
+Finally the town project team have all relocated to the new base in London and the shaping phase of the plans for the town can begin.

 The first day alone is packed with encounters of all sorts, allowing the reader to dive straight into the heart of the town project and into the hearts of some of the main characters.